 Just like Cameroon, the official languages of the country are French and English.
-Before the country was taken by French and then the UK, the country was colonized by the Dutch who overtook it from the Arabs.
+Before the country was taken by the French and then the UK, the country was colonized by the Dutch who overtook it from the Arabs.

 The country of Kenya has two official languages that are English and Swahili.
 While Swahili is the national language English was only adapted during the colonial rule of the British.

-Also adopted only during the colonial rule, English is the official language of Lesotho.
+Also adopted only during colonial rule, English is the official language of Lesotho.
 However, the Sesotho - also an official language - is more widely spoken in the country.